 This letter, written in June 1918 by Seattle Mayor Ole Hanson (1874-1940), is a scathing denunciation of Puget Sound Traction, Light & Power, the firm that operated Seattle's electric streetcar system from 1900 to 1918 under a franchise granted by the city.
 The mayor read the letter, addressed to the Seattle City Council, to the council, and it was reported and quoted in The Seattle Times the next day.
 Puget Sound Traction, Light & Power was a private firm, originally named Seattle Electric Company.
 The firm had a local agent -- at first, Jacob Furth (1840-1914) -- but was controlled by Stone & Webster, a national utility cartel based in Boston.
 The president of Puget Sound Traction, Light & Power at the time Hanson wrote was A. (Alton) W. Leonard (1873-1959).
 Mayor Hanson's letter was attached to a letter dated June 24, 1918, from Commissioner of Public Utilities Thomas F. Murphine, which stated that the traction firm owed the city $850,000 including $140,000 in unpaid taxes.
-In late 1918, the city of Seattle purchased the assets of Puget Sound Traction, Light & Power for $15,000 and thereafter began to run its own transportation system.
+In late 1918, the city of Seattle purchased the assets of Puget Sound Traction, Light & Power for $15 million and thereafter began to run its own transportation system.

 The letter, a typescript except where indicated, is transcribed here in full.